-The UNE Academy of Digital Sciences is perfect for you if you’re a young professional who feels unchallenged in your current job; or a new immigrant who has managed IT projects in the past, but needs to brush up on project communication skills and new digital competencies; or a liberal arts college student for whom a professional certificate of completion would be the perfect complement to an academic degree.
+The UNE Academy of Digital Sciences was designed for young professionals feeling unchallenged in their current job; new immigrants have managed IT projects in the past, but needed to brush up on project communication skills and new digital competencies; or liberal arts college students for whom a professional certificate of completion would be the perfect complement to an academic degree.

-The first step is to connect with a UNE Academy Advisor — via email, online, or phone — for an enrollment process that is designed to be quick and easy.
-The Advisor can answer your questions about the Academy and assesses your interests, talents and experience to match you with courses that build upon your professional competencies and digital skills.
-The Advisor will guide you through registration and a seamless transition onto the UNE Academy online learning platform.
+The first step entailed connecting with a UNE Academy Advisor — via email, online, or phone — for an enrollment process designed to be quick and easy.
+The Advisor answered questions about the Academy and assessed interests, talents and experience to match learners with courses building upon their professional competencies and digital skills.
+The Advisor guided learners through registration and a seamless transition onto the UNE Academy online learning platform.

-If you’re new to the field, you may be guided to our introductory Digital Sciences Essentials course, which provides a good overview of our four main career focus areas.
-Once you complete the Essentials course, you can dive deeper in one of the four Fundamentals courses.
-Those with professional technology experience may be given an opportunity to “test out” of the Essentials course and enroll directly in one of the four Fundamentals courses.
+If a candidate was new to the field, they may have been to our introductory Digital Sciences Essentials course, which provided a good overview of our four main career focus areas.
+After completing the essentials course, they had the opportunity to dive deeper in one of the four Fundamentals courses.
+Those with professional technology experience were given an opportunity to “test out” of the Essentials course and enroll directly in one of the four Fundamentals courses.

-Courses are offered in self-paced eight-week sessions available throughout the year — including summer — and completed on a flexible schedule in months, not years.
-You can start with the introductory “Essentials” course if you are new to the profession, or go deeper with one of the four “Fundamentals” courses, if you already have professional experience.
+Courses were offered in self-paced eight-week sessions available throughout the year — including summer — and completed on a flexible schedule in months, not years.

-Each course consists of the following key elements:
+Each course consisted of the following key elements:

 - Relevant, up-to-date online learning modules curated from leading instructors at world-class universities and delivered via the rapidly evolving Coursera platform.
-Modules are self-paced and can be completed to fit your own schedule: days, nights, or weekends.
+Modules were self-paced and could be completed to fit any schedule: days, nights, or weekends.

-- Real-world projects developed with leading Maine employers and designed to help you apply new knowledge.
+- Real-world projects developed with leading Maine employers and designed to help learners apply new knowledge.

 - Professional mentoring through online forums and during regular “office hours” at live UNE Academy Learning Hub meetings in Portland, either in person or through remote conferencing.
-Learning Hub meetings will be archived for convenience.
+Learning Hub meetings were archived for convenience.

-- Advising is provided from initial contact through post-course events, such as employer meet-ups and next-step course enrollment.
+- Advising was provided from initial contact through post-course events, such as employer meet-ups and next-step course enrollment.

-- A digital portfolio in which learners capture their learning process and project work, and which provides insights beyond a cover letter and resume.
+- A digital portfolio in which learners captured their learning process and project work, and which provided insights beyond a cover letter and resume.

-The Academy is a “stepping stone” to career entry or advancement that provide you with career preparation that matches your interests and experience.
+The Academy was a “stepping stone” to career entry or advancement that provided learners with career preparation that matched their interests and experience.

-The introductory “Digital Sciences Essentials” course is intended to help people with little prior knowledge or experience to explore their passions and find out if they are interested in the digital professions:
+The introductory “Digital Sciences Essentials” course was intended to help people with little prior knowledge or experience to explore their passions and gauge interest in the digital professions:

-Learners discover the career groups that match their interests and then enroll in a second eight-week course that offers a deeper dive into one of the four “Fundamentals” areas:
+Learners discovered the career groups that matched their interests and then enrolled in a second eight-week course that offered a deeper dive into one of the four “Fundamentals” areas:

 - Development and Programming